Chinese cities open up green car markets as government battles pollution

 However, in September the central government said non-local cars should make up at least 30 percent of a city's NEV sales.

-"Shanghai and Beijing are under pressure from the central government so they're setting an example of easing restrictions," said Namrita Chow, an analyst at consultancy HIS Automotive.
+"Shanghai and Beijing are under pressure from the central government so they're setting an example of easing restrictions," said Namrita Chow, an analyst at consultancy IHS Automotive.

 In Tianjin, the authorities only opened the market to green cars in January after BYD agreed to build an electric bus factory in the city.

-Note: (This story was corrected to fix name of consultancy IHS Automotive in the 15th paragraph)